j46-txt/takakia/README.md

 By minimizing external dependencies and using direct, stateless HTTP streaming adapters, it delivers a responsive terminal chat experience while keeping memory and CPU footprint exceptionally low.

 The project intentionally prioritizes simplicity and efficiency.
-As a result, it does not support file or image attachments (yet), and conversation history is limited to a bounded sliding window (for now) to keep resource usage predictable on modest systems.
+As a result, it currently does not support file or image attachments, and conversation history is limited to a bounded sliding window to keep resource usage predictable on modest systems.

-<sub>(A TUI implementation using prompt_toolkit is possibly planned for the future)</sub>
+<sub>(A TUI implementation using prompt_toolkit is planned for the future)</sub>

 ## Features